spryker/spryker-docs/docs/scos/dev/back-end-development/running-production.md

 ## Back Office security

 Back Office Application based on Zed Application Layer, contains business logic of your application and heavy Backend calculations.
-Also, the Back Office Application provides full control over the data via UI.
+Also, the Back Office Application provides full control over the data through UI.
 Even with a good ACL use, the Back Office contains sensitive data which must be secured by environment infrastructure.

 {% info_block warningBox "System requirement" %}